RHYTHMS FOR WELLNESS with Lansing

-* Ice Breaker activities sure to get the Flow Connections happening
+* Ice Breaker activities sure to get the Fun & Flow Heart Connections happening

-* Group Empowerment Drumming with Frame/Hoop Drums (provided)
+* Group Empowerment Drumming with Frame/Hoop Drums (we circle up)

-* The True Rhythmical Song of the Heart (felt pulse only some of that story)
+* The True Rhythmical Song of the Heart (felt pulse is only some of that story)

-* Breathwalking in 2-step ~ a powerful modality for generating Inner Peace
+* Breathwalking 2-step ~ a powerful modality for generating Inner Peace & Power

 Class full at 15 persons.
-Reservations highly recommended.
+Reserve your spot today.

 or Email: email@example.com

-Please arrive a few minutes before 2 pm, as we’ll begin promptly.
+Please arrive a few minutes before 2 pm, as we will begin promptly.

 EVENTS from 2019